moorara/gocert/README.md

 [![Build Status][travisci-image]][travisci-url]

 # gocert
+If you are having a hard time every time using `openssl` for generating self-signed certificates, this tool is for you!
-A lightweight library and also command-line interface for generating self-signed SSL/TLS certificates using pure go!
+A lightweight library and also command-line interface for generating self-signed SSL/TLS certificates using pure go.

 ## Installing
 You can download the appropriate binary from [releases](https://github.com/moorara/gocert/releases) page.